 In 2015, The Federal Motor Carrier Safety Administration announced a new Electronic Logging Devices (ELD) mandate to be implemented by the end of 2017.
-With the new mandate has obviously come with a host of questions as it relates to how the mandate will change the trucking industry.
-The following are the seven most common questions relating to the ELD mandate:
+The new mandate has obviously come with a host of questions as it relates to how the mandate will change the trucking industry.
+The following are answers to the seven most common questions relating to the ELD mandate:

 1.)
-What is an ELD And What is the Final Mandate Rule?
+What is an ELD and What is the Final ELD Mandate Rule?